-Builds on the skills acquired during the elementary sequence.
-It includes a functional review of the basic language structures and introduces ever more complex structures.
+This course builds on the skills acquired during the elementary sequence (either Spanish 0001 and 0002 or Spanish 0015).
+It includes a functional review of the basic language structures and introduces even more complex structures.
 The course has a strong cultural component.
-Pre- or Co-requisite(s): SPAN 0002 with a grade of C- or better.
-Offered every term.

-A continuation of Spanish 0003.
+A continuation of Spanish 0103.
 Students continue to refine their language abilities and enhance their vocabulary.
 The course has a strong cultural component.
-Offered every term.

-This is a condensed version of the first two courses of the Spanish language program, and it has been designed for students who have taken least two years of high school Spanish or its equivalent.
-Spanish 0015 follows a communicative approach: from the first day of class you will interact in Spanish in a meaningful context with your instructor and classmates.
+This is a condensed version of the first two courses of the Spanish language program (Spanish 0101 and 0102) and it has been designed for students who have taken at least two years of high school Spanish or its equivalent.
+Spanish 0115 follows a communicative approach: from the first day of class you will interact in Spanish in a meaningful context with your instructor and classmates.
 By the end of this course you will have a general knowledge of the grammar of the Spanish language and you will be able to communicate effectively in Spanish according to this level.
-This course satisfies the foreign language requirement.
-Offered every fall and spring.

 The goal of this fifth-semester course is to enhance fluency and the development of oral proficiency in Spanish.
 Although the emphasis is on speaking and listening skills, reading and writing assignments are an important part of the syllabus.
-Certain grammar points are reviews (ser/estar, preterite/imperfect, etc.), but communicative competence is not measured by grammatical competence alone.
-This course helps students to improve their fluency, pronunciation, and strategic competence such as paraphrasing skills, and increase their vocabulary through readings, films, digital recordings and other authentic materials.
-Offered every term.
+Certain grammar points are reviewed (ser/estar, preterite/imperfect, etc.), but communicative competence is not measured by grammatical competence alone.
+This course helps students to improve their fluency, pronunciation, and strategic competence such as paraphrasing skills, and increases their vocabulary through readings, films, digital recordings and other authentic materials.

 What is literature?
 What does the literary do?
 This course, conducted in Spanish, is designed to introduce students to the study of Hispanic literature, while the same time dealing with concepts which can be applied to all literature.
-We will analyze Hispanic literature understood in its broadest sense, touching upon the genres of narrative, poetry, short story, essay, music, theater, and film.
+We will analyze Hispanic literature understood in its broadest sense, touching upon significant works, genres, movements, and authors from Spain and Latin America.
 In addition, we will read several examples of literary theory, or writing about literature, in order to investigate the role or function of the literary within the Hispanic world.
-Spanish 0055 counts as a departmental W course for the writing requirement.
-Offered every fall and spring.
+This course fulfills the Writing-Intensive requirement.
+What is literature?
+What does the literary do?
+This course, conducted in Spanish, is designed to introduce students to the study of Hispanic literature, while the same time dealing with concepts which can be applied to all literature.
+We will analyze Hispanic literature understood in its broadest sense, touching upon significant works, genres, movements, and authors from Spain and Latin America.
+In addition, we will read several examples of literary theory, or writing about literature, in order to investigate the role or function of the literary within the Hispanic world.
+This course fulfills the Writing-Intensive requirement.

 0082 Latin America Today (IFN REG) - 3 cr.

-This course is designed for Spanish majors who have completed SPAN 0020 and/or SPAN 0025 or can demonstrate an equivalent level of proficiency.
-The course will provide a broad overview of Spanish literature from the Middle Ages to the present, covering Spanish achievements in the arts as well.
-Texts, works of art, and films, will be studied particularly in relation to how we can read “Spain” through Spanish art and literature, and to what extent the “idea of Spain” emerges from its own literary culture.
-Offered only in the Fall term..
+This course provides a broad overview of Spanish literature from the Middle Ages to the present in its historical, cultural, aesthetic, and social context.
+Reading chronologically, we will engage particularly with questions of identity, both personal and collective, and of authorship and the formation of the canon, in order to discover how we can read “Spain” through Spanish art and literature and to what extent the “idea of Spain” emerges from its own literary culture.

 1403 Latin American Narrative - 3 cr.